 With command 138 the value field is a bit vector.
 It shows for which motors one would like to have a position reached message.
 The value field contains a bit mask where every bit stands for one motor.
-For one motor modules like the TMCM-1240 it only makes sense to have bit 0 set.
-So, always set this parameter to 1 with the TMCM-1240 module.
+Bit 0 stands for motor #0, bit 1 stands for motor #1, bit 2 stands for motor #2 and so on.
 With the type field set to 0, only for the next MVP command that follows this command a position reached message will be generated.
 With type set to 1 a position reached message will be generated for every MVP command that follows this command.
 It is recommended to use the latter option.

-Get a target position reached message for each MVP command that follows.
+Get target position reached message for motors #2 and #3.